Akili Smith: Professional career

-In the 1999 NFL Draft, a year in which five quarterbacks were drafted in the first round, Smith was the third quarterback and third player selected overall, by the Cincinnati Bengals.

 Cincinnati Bengals

+In the 1999 NFL draft, a year in which five quarterbacks were drafted in the first round, Smith was the third quarterback and third player selected overall, by the Cincinnati Bengals.
 Smith scored a 16 out of 50 on the NFL-administered Wonderlic test when he first took the exam in 1998.
 His agent Leigh Steinberg hired a tutor to help improve his score for the 1999 scouting combine, and he scored a 37 on the second try.

 Prior to the draft, there was an effort by New Orleans Saints' head coach Mike Ditka and management to get the Cincinnati Bengals' high draft position so the Saints could get Ricky Williams.
 The final offer, which was refused by Bengals management, was for nine draft picks, several extra in that year as well as many the next year.
 Instead of taking the trade, the Bengals stayed with their initial decision to draft Smith, who, while athletic (he had also played two years of minor-league baseball and ran a 4.66 40-yard dash), was still largely unproven, having only succeeded at the college level for one season.

 Smith missed a large portion of training camp during his rookie season in 1999 due to contract disputes.
 On August 24, 1999, he signed a seven-year contract worth up to $56 million with a $10.8 million signing bonus.

 Despite showing athleticism in his early games, he failed to grasp the Bengals playbook fully and never established himself with the team.
 His offensive coordinator from 2001 to 2002, Bob Bratkowski, said Smith "wasn't as diligent as he should have been" regarding his film and playbook study habits.
 During the four years he was with the Bengals, he started in only 17 games and threw just five touchdown passes and 13 interceptions, eventually leading to his release on May 31, 2003, after riding the bench mostly during the previous two years.